 Q: Is there a case that illustrates how you work collaboratively to find the right treatment?

 Dr. Sauer: We pride ourselves on finding the right treatment plan based on each patient’s unique needs and having the diagnostic and clinical expertise to provide the right care for the right patient at the right time.
 We often see patients who have been told there’s nothing that can be done, or they aren’t good candidates for interventions.

 For instance, a patient was recently referred to Dr. Tedrow with an extremely dilated right ventricle and multiple episodes of ventricular tachycardia.
 If we couldn’t control his arrhythmia, he’d need a heart transplant, or he wouldn’t survive.
 We enlisted the services of interventional cardiologist, Kevin J. Croce, MD, PhD, who implanted an assist device in the patient’s jugular to support his failing right ventricle.
 This allowed us to locate the arrhythmia and eliminate the dysfunctional tissue.
 The patient avoided a heart transplant and is doing fine today.

-Q: How is Brigham Health leading the way in diagnosing and treating heart rhythm disorders?
+Q: How is Brigham Health leading the way in diagnosing and treating cardiac arrhythmias?

 Dr. Sauer: We continually strive to make patient visits more efficient and convenient by packaging appointments, tests and procedures into a single or two-day visit.
 We are also deeply committed to educating the entire spectrum of healthcare professionals in electrophysiology, from medical students to practicing physicians.